Southeast Africa

-Southern Africa, or Southeastern Africa, (Note: Though this reference includes Namibia, it was previously referred to as "Southwest Africa" due to its location.) is an African region that is intermediate between East Africa (Note: East Africa at least partially includes Northeast Africa.) and Southern Africa.
+Southeast Africa, or Southeastern Africa, (Note: Though this reference includes Namibia, it was previously referred to as "Southwest Africa" due to its location.) is an African region that is intermediate between East Africa (Note: East Africa at least partially includes Northeast Africa.) and Southern Africa.
 (Note: Southern Africa includes what was known as Southwest Africa.)
-It comprises the countries Botswana, Eswatini, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, Tanzania, Uganda, Zambia and Zimbabwe in the mainland, with the island-nations of Madagascar, Mauritius, Comoros, and Seychelles also included.
+It comprises the countries Burundi, Botswana, Eswatini, Kenya, Malawi, Mozambique, Namibia, Rwanda,Tanzania, Uganda, Zambia, Zimbabwe, and sometimes Somalia in the mainland, with the island-nations of Madagascar, Mauritius, Comoros, and Seychelles also sometimes included.

 History

 Prehistory

 East and southern Africa are among the earliest regions where modern humans (Homo sapiens) and their predecessors are believed to have lived.
 In September 2019, scientists reported the computerized determination, based on 260 CT scans, of a virtual skull shape of the last common human ancestor to modern humans/H. sapiens, representative of the earliest modern humans, and suggested that modern humans arose between 350,000 and 260,000 years ago through a merging of populations in South and East Africa.